mvolkmann/blog/src/raycast.md

 "blazingly fast, totally extendable launcher.
 It lets you complete tasks, calculate, share common links, and much more."

+Raycast ...

-Raycast is a native macOS app implemented in Swift.
+- is a native macOS app implemented in Swift.

-Raycast is a replacement for Spotlight and competes with utilities like Alfred.
+- is a replacement for Spotlight that competes with utilities like Alfred.
+- places an emphasis on supporting keyboard navigation for all actions.
+- uses a "stack of pages" metaphor

-Raycast is notable in that makes it easy to create new extensions and submit them to its store so other users can install and use them.
+- is notable in that makes it easy to create new extensions and submit them to its store so other users can install and use them.

-Raycast places an emphasis on supporting keyboard navigation for all actions.

 ## Installing